ClairBerlin/clair-ttn/README.md

   --help                          Show this message and exit.
 ```

-The app id, the access key file, the mode, and the api root parameter can also
-be specified as the following environment variables:
+The following parameters can also be specified as environment variables:

 * app id: `CLAIR_TTN_APP_ID`
 * access key: `CLAIR_TTN_ACCESS_KEY_FILE`